 With clean water and decent toilets, people living with the impacts of climate change will be able to stay healthy, go to work or school, and take control of their futures – whatever the weather.
 Clean water is hope.

-COP28, the world's biggest decision-making forum for action on climate change, is coming up in November.
+COP28, the world's biggest decision-making forum for action on climate change, is coming up.
 If we influence the agenda now there's more chance it will result in the urgent, immediate action needed – because people living with increasingly extreme weather, who are witnessing the catastrophic loss of their way of life, simply don't have time to wait.